mariatnguyen/pantry/README.md

 * Fetch from API
 * Show results for wine pairing and recipe

-### Need to do

-* Add an ability to search all over again after showing results
-* Add ability to move through site using keyboard

 ### Possible improvements

-* Allow latin letters
+* Add animation after search
+* Add try/catch for fetch
+* Add ability to fetch with Enter key
 * On rare occasion, the API will fetch recipes that are mixed up within the array - in which case, I will have to map the array to every single kind of recipe case

 ## Install